 The Core Idea:

 The world is not what it appears.
 People, don’t wish you well.
 They wish you to obey their commands and think the way they think.
-Mainly, the goal of the book is to help you see behind the masks.
+The goal of The Daily Laws is to help you see behind the masks.
 Spot what really powers others – greed, envy, desire for power – and also identify what moves you.
-Eventually, you’ll realize that you are flawed, like everyone else.
+Eventually, you’ll realize that you are flawed – like everyone else.
 But instead of moaning, by using the suggestions in the book, you will overcome your own negative traits and figure out what you should do with your life.

 Reason To Read: